richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ## Monitoring

 > TO-DO: Adam Ray will activate Log Analytics for each resource

+* Nothing in place for dashboards or alerts
+*	Diagnostic Settings deployed automatically to Azure Resources using Azure Policy
+*	No application insights setup at this time, but it's on my to do list

 | **Type** | **Categories** | **Documentation** |
 | :--- | :--- | :--- |